Looking for a local, pick-your-own farm in Southern Ohio? Scroll down this page and you will see the U-Pick farms in Southern Ohio,

 2002, I've been updating the information every day but Christmas; so if you see

-Southern Ohio U-Pick Farms and Orchards, by county
+Southern Ohio U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map